 It comes with:

-The Business Advantage card also comes with a 9-month 0% introductory APR for purchases.
+The Business Advantage card also comes with a 0% introductory APR for 9 billing cycles for purchases.
 This is just like some of the other cards described above.
 You won’t get anything like that with the Spark Classic, which has an APR on the high side.

 There are some basic shopping and travel protections with the Business Advantage card.
 And there are also some tools to manage spending.
 But for the most part, the extra benefits are pretty similar between this and the Spark Classic.